Skip to main content

 5 mentions Positive Neutral Negative

-Overall, the game's replayability is highlighted positively, with many users noting that choices and their consequences lead to different endings and experiences, enhancing immersion.
+Overall, the replayability of the game is highlighted positively, with many users noting that choices and their consequences lead to different endings, enhancing immersion and encouraging multiple playthroughs.
 However, there are some contrasting opinions, with at least one user stating a lack of replay value.

 • “Spiderweb's games always have great replay value.”